-If you hold an asset jointly with others and the cost of your interest in the asset is \$300 or less, you can claim the immediate deduction even though the depreciating asset in which you have an interest cost more than \$300; see Partners carrying on a rental property business on page 5.
+If you hold an asset jointly with others and the cost of your interest in the asset is \$300 or less, you can claim the immediate deduction even though the total cost of the asset was more than \$300; see Partners carrying on a rental property business on page 5.

-EXAMPLE 16: Immediate deduction
+EXAMPLE 21: Immediate deduction

-In November 2011, Terry purchased a toaster for his rental property at a cost of \$70.
-He can claim an immediate deduction as he uses the toaster to produce assessable income, provided he is not carrying on a business from the rental activity.
+In November 2015, Terry purchased a toaster for his rental property at a cost of \$70.
+He can claim an immediate deduction as he uses the toaster to produce rental income, provided he is not carrying on a business from therental activity.

-EXAMPLE 17: No immediate deduction
+EXAMPLE 22: No immediate deduction

 Paula is buying a set of four identical dining room chairs costing \$90 each for her rental property.
-She cannot claim an immediate deduction for any of these because they are identical, or substantially identical, and the total cost is more than \$300.
+She cannot claim an immediate deduction for any of these because they are part of a set of assets, and the total cost is more than \$300.

-For more information about immediate deductions for depreciating assets costing \$300 or less, see the Guide to depreciating assets 2012.
+For more information about immediate deductions for depreciating assets costing \$300 or less, see the Guide to depreciating assets 2016.